• Skip to primary navigation

 Variations:

-• Swap the creme fraiche for double cream.
+• Swap the crème fraiche for double cream for a richer tasting sauce.

 • Swap the baby spinach for cherry tomatoes.